tekknolagi/ddcg/post.md

     result.vars[offset] = value;
     return result;
   }
+  // operator== is used for testing only, to check for the desired variable
+  // assignment effects
   bool operator==(const State& other) {
     for (size_t i = 0; i < kNumVars; i++) {
       if (vars[i] != other.vars[i]) {